marko-ullgren/simple3d/README.md

 # simple3d

 This repository holds a vintage Java 1.1 application originally written by me in January 1998.
-Gently refactored in August 2020 from applet to application, also simple maven build added.
+Gently refactored in August 2020 from an applet to an application, also simple maven build added.
 Code also slightly reformatted and some JavaDocs inserted.
 Did not fix depracated code to maintain that 1990's feeling :)

 ## How to compile: